adinagit/tiktok-research-api-python/README.md

 `python3 tiktok-video-hash-data.py tiktok 20221012 20221020 /tiktok-data/#tiktok.json 12345 500`

 # Querying User Data
+**For more general info, consult [TikTok's Research API Reference for querying users](https://developers.tiktok.com/doc/research-api-specs-query-user-info/).**
 ## Version 1: Search for List of Users
 Script: `tiktok-user-list-data.py`

 This script is set up to query user data from a list of usernames stored in a separate `.txt` file and write the output to a file in JSON format.
 The data includes all fields offered by TikTok.

-More details on querying user data can be found in [TikTok's API Reference for querying users](https://developers.tiktok.com/doc/research-api-specs-query-user-info/).

 For the script to run, you must insert your **CLIENT KEY** and **CLIENT SECRET** in the `get_access_token` function on lines `27` and  `28` respectively.